How to spend a perfect day in Berlin, Germany

 Pin it for later!

-In the end, I a very grateful that I had the opportunity to experience the city.
+In the end, I was very grateful that I had the opportunity to experience the city.
 I want to come back one day!
 I have to!
 There are friends to visit and so many more things to see and do in this incredible city.
 If you have a chance, you should stay for more than only one day in Berlin.

 Do you have plans to visit Berlin as well?
 Or did you already visit?
 Leave your suggestions and recommendation of how to spend a day in Berlin in the comments!